boazbk/tcs/lec_01_introduction.md

 Archimedes once said that given a fulcrum and a long enough lever, he could move the world.
 We will see how _reductions_ allow us to leverage one hardness result into a slew of a great many others, illuminating the boundaries between the computable and uncomputable (or tractable and intractable) problems.

-Later in this course we will go back to examining our models of computation, and see how resources such as randomness or quantum entanglement could potentially change the power of our model.
+Later in this book we will go back to examining our models of computation, and see how resources such as randomness or quantum entanglement could potentially change the power of our model.
 In the context of probabilistic algorithms, we will see a glimpse of how randomness has become an indispensable tool for understanding computation, information, and communication.
 We will also see how computational difficulty can be an asset rather than a hindrance, and be used for the   "derandomization" of probabilistic algorithms.
 The same ideas also show up in _cryptography_, which has undergone not just a technological but also an intellectual revolution in the last few decades, much of it building on the foundations that we explore in this course.

 Theoretical Computer Science is a vast topic, branching out and touching upon many scientific and engineering disciplines.
 This book provides a very partial (and biased) sample of this area.
 More than anything, I hope I will manage to "infect" you with at least some of my love for this field, which is inspired and enriched by the connection to practice, but is also deep and beautiful regardless of  applications.

 ### Dependencies between chapters